IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Hangfire/README.md

 ## What is Hangfire?

-Hangfire is an open-source framework that helps you to create, process and manage your background jobs.
-Hangfire supports several kinds of background tasks: short-running and long-running, CPU intensive and I/O intensive, one shot and recurrent
+Hangfire is an open-source library for .NET that facilitates background job processing in a reliable and scalable manner - it allows developers to create, manage, and execute background tasks.
+Hangfire supports several different kinds of background tasks: short-running and long-running, CPU intensive and I/O intensive, one shot and recurrent

 For more information on Hangfire, check out their [official docs](https://www.hangfire.io/).